brillout/wildcard-api/docs/intro.template.md

 spur the rise of vast ecosystems of third-party apps.
 That's wonderful.
 But sadly,
-their success is casting a shadow over RPC;
-even though RPC is (and always was) a great way of communicating between two remote processes.
+their success is casting a shadow over RPC, even though RPC is (and always was) a great way of communicating between two remote processes.

 !INLINE ./snippets/faq-section-footer.md --hide-source-path